sahan-gunatilaka/NRL-Fantasy-data-analysis/README.md

 A personal data analysis project exploring six seasons of my own NRL Fantasy performance — round scores, overall rank, round rank, and trade activity — using Python and SQL.

-This project was built primarily to practice and demonstrate data cleaning, database design, and SQL querying skills on a real, personally meaningful dataset.
+This project was built primarily as a way to practice and demonstrate data cleaning, database design, and SQL querying skills on a real, personally meaningful dataset.

 > **Note:** The 2026 season is still in progress.
 Figures and findings below reflect completed rounds only and will be updated as the season continues.